-Move a Desk into the Living Room
+Move a Desk Into the Living Room

 Set Up Shop Under the Stairs

 If you're truly space-starved, you don't have the luxury of ignoring any unused square footage.
 Unless the area under your stairs is necessary for the structural integrity of your home, open the space for an office!
 In this room by IKEA, designers don't waste any vertical space—wall-mounted shelving and rolling bins add smart storage.
 For fun, add a pop of color to your nook: paint an accent wall, for example, hang peel-and-stick wallpaper, or choose bold desktop accessories (like the pink bins and wastebasket, pictured).

-Unclutter a Closet for Your Office Needs
+Declutter a Closet for Your Office Needs

 Related: 8 Other Uses for Closet Space

 If yours is a busy household with members frequently coming and going, this wall-mounted floating desk from Wayfair might be just what you need to make sure family members have a small space where they can work on the fly.
 The desk has a compact work surface large enough to hold a laptop and several small shelves to neatly store office essentials.